jhu-arch/Slurm-Weekly-Reporting/README.md

 - Parses TRES allocations to compute:
   - CPU core-hours
   - GPU-hours by canonical GPU type
-  - Extra CPU-hours above DefCpuPerGPU bundle
+  - Extra CPU-hours above DefCpuPerGPU bundle (we're likely not charging for these, so they're separated in the output)
 - Canonicalizes GPU type names using gpu_type_map from YAML.
 - Applies billing rates stored in cluster_config.yaml when --rates is used.
 - Detects CPU-only vs GPU partitions via scontrol.